Resource-efficient quantum correlation measurements via multicopy neural network methods: Methods

+where the weights $w_i$ are determined by the error characteristics of each mapping.
 Using this approach, we can conclude that the effective fidelity of the prepared copies on the \textit{ibm\_hanoi} processor is $>98\%$.
 This allows us to be confident that the copies are similar enough to consider our measurements valid.